sangwooksuh/comp-geo-final-project/README.md

 2. **Chan's Algorithm**
    - Internally uses self-implemented Graham Scan.
    - Pseudocode adapted from class slides.
    - Red represents the current convex hull candidates.
 Blue/yellow represents important points to highlight in the algorithm.
-Other Colors are chosen at random.
+Other Colors are chosen at random, to represent the paritions and their respective convex hulls.

 Example: